googleforgames/agones/site/content/en/docs/Reference/fleet.md

 {{% feature publishVersion="0.8.0" %}}
 ## GameServer Allocation Specification

+> GameServerAllocation will eventually replace FleetAllocation, but is currently experimental, and likely to change in upcoming releases.
+  However, we welcome you to test it out in its current format and provide feedback.

 A `GameServerAllocation` is used to atomically allocate a GameServer out of a set of GameServers.
 This could be a single Fleet, multiple Fleets, or a self managed group of GameServers.